 Among others, attention should be drawn to EBA's final draft regulatory technical standards on the requirements for originators, sponsors and original lenders related to risk retention, which were issued on 31 July 2018 and currently await approval by the European Commission.
 This final draft RTS, which, if approved, will repeal the Commission Delegated Regulation (EU) no. 625/2014 on risk retention, aims to provide clarity on the requirements relating to risk retention, thus reducing the risk of moral hazard and aligning interests, by specifying in greater detail the risk retention requirement.
 Moreover, market participants should also take into account EBA's final guidelines on the STS criteria for non-ABCP securitisation and ABCP securitisation dated 12 December 2018.
-These guidelines, which aim to provide a single point of consistent interpretation on the STS criteria complement, to some extent, the final regulatory technical standards issued by EBA on 31 July 2018 on the meaning of homogeneity.
+These guidelines, which aim to provide a single point of consistent interpretation on the STS criteria complement, to some extent, the final regulatory technical standards issued by EBA on 31 July 2018 on the meaning of homogeneity set out in Commission Delegated Regulation (EU) 2019/1851 of 28 May 2019.